 Meloui are round Moroccan pancakes (and a type of rghaif) shaped by rolling a folded strip of dough up like a rug, and then flattening the upright coil into a circle.
 They can be eaten plain or with syrup made from butter and honey.

 The technique to fold the dough can be confusing if you've never seen it done.
-The instructions below describe a simplified method as shown in Folding Meloui (Modern Method).
-Also, see How to Fold and Make Meloui (Traditional Method).

 This recipe uses half semolina and half white flour, a mix which I highly recommend.
 You can use all white flour if you prefer, but the texture and taste will be more like basic msemen.